Byron1z/azure-network-protocols-B1z/README.md

   Back in Azure, Open the Network Security Group your Ubuntu VM is using and disable incoming

 (inbound) ICMP traffic.

+To disable ICMP Traffic, we would create a rule to block inbound ICMP traffic in an Azure NSG, which would look like this:

+- Direction: Inbound

+- Protocol: ICMP

+- Source: Any (or specify a specific source)

+- Destination: Any (or specify a specific destination)

+- Action: Deny
 </p>
 <p>
   <img src="https://i.imgur.com/hYg1GQO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
   <img src="https://i.imgur.com/O7aH0nP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+  This rule would prevent any ICMP traffic (such as ping requests) from being received by your Ubuntu VM or resource.

   Hop back in the Windows 10 VM, Observe the ICMP traffic in Wireshark and the command line Ping activity.
 </p>
 <p>